ChomCHOB/chomchob-devops-testing/README.md

 Thank you for interest in ChomCHOB

-We have 2 part for testing your DevOps skill, coding and operation part.
-When you done this test you need to create repository like in "example submission" folder on your github repository.
+We have 2 part for testing your DevOps skill, programming and operation part.
+When you done this test you need to create repository like in "[example submission](example%20submission)" folder on your github repository.

 This test contain with __2 part.__